guybrushthreepwood1984/sprint1-2-design-patterns/README.md

-sprint1-2-design-patterns

-Prototype (Clone)
+# Desgin pattern: Prototype (Clone)

 I chose this example to get a better understanding of class, instances and inheritance.
-So far, although it is a thrilling subject, my knowledge of Classes is limited.
-Clean and maintainable code is the goal.
+So far, although it is an interesting subject, my knowledge of Classes is limited.
+As I understand it, prototypes provide an alternative for inheritance in subclasses.
+If implented correctly, it helps to write clean and maintainable code.

+For cloning an existing object, the Prototype pattern does not depend on the Class, but rather the instantiated object itself.
+An object, which provides the cloning method, is the Prototype.

+### Pros of Prototype:
+- Available in TypeScript out of the box with a JavaScript’s native Object.create() method.
+- Clones do not depend on the concrete classes of objects but rather the copied object itself.
+- More efficient for copying big objects or if many instances of an object are needed
+- Dynamically change the behavior of objects at runtime by modifying their prototype.

+### Cons:
+- Circular reference (= objects reference each other, causing an infinite loop)

 To understand Prototypes in TS, I had to look up the prototype chain in JS: "Every object in JavaScript has a built-in property, which is called its prototype.
 The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
 The chain ends when we reach a prototype that has null for its own prototype."

-Object.getPrototypeOf.()

-Object.create

-Pros of Prototype:
-- Alternative to subclassing
--  The Prototype pattern is available in TypeScript out of the box with a JavaScript’s native Object.assign() method.
--  your code shouldn’t depend on the concrete classes of objects that you need to copy.
-- You get an alternative to inheritance when dealing with configuration presets for complex objects.
+To look this up, you can use the **Object.getPrototypeOf.()** method.

-- recognizable via 'clone' or 'copy' methods
+In existing code, the pattern is recognizable via 'clone' or 'copy' methods.
-- more efficient for big objects or if many instances of an object are needed
-- dynamically change the behavior of objects at runtime by modifying their prototype.

-Cons:
-- circular reference

-So far, this seems to

-    Optionally, create a centralized prototype registry to store a catalog of frequently used prototypes.

-For cloning an existing object, the Prototype pattern does not depend on the Class, but rather the instantiated object itself.
-An object, which provides the cloning method, is the Prototype.

-Code examples
+### Code example

 ```ts